marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Traffic Violations And Infractions Be Expunged/Sealed In Maryland?

 It depends.
 Maryland courts generally deny requests to seal or expunge traffic felonies and misdemeanors once a conviction has happened.
-However, the presiding judge will consider a request to seal or expunge if the petitioner was acquitted or had charges dismissed.
+However, the presiding judge may consider a request to seal or expunge if the petitioner was acquitted or had charges dismissed.
 The chances of getting a violation sealed improve with an experienced lawyer, but it is not a guarantee.
 Individuals can also apply by themselves, although the process can be challenging.

 On the other hand, Maryland’s penalty points remain on a driver’s license for two (2) years.
 A driver may apply for point reduction by completing a certified driver improvement course and fulfilling other requirements.